Ó Gadhra

 Ó Gadhra or O'Gara is an Irish surname which originated in the kingdom of Luighne Connacht.
 Variants include Garry, Geary, Gerry, and Guiry.

 Background

+According to historian C. Thomas Cairney, the O'Garas were one of the chiefly families of the "race of Luighne" or "Lugh" who came from the tribe of Cianacht who in turn were from the Dumnonii or Laigin who were the third wave of Celts to settle in Ireland during the first century BC.

 The first O'Garas were descendants of the Gailenga people.
 Their descendants were located in Sliabh Lugha (later known as the barony of Gallen), the southern part of the territory ruled by the Kings of Luighne Connacht.

 In the 13th century they were expelled from the area (by the Clan Mac Siúrtáin) and moved to Cul Ui Fionn, later known as the barony of Coolavin, County Sligo.